mwaqasbhati/NewsApp/README.md

 ## License

-NewsArticle is available under the MIT license.
+NewsApp is available under the MIT license.
 See the LICENSE file for more info.